Media hubs represent an evolution of owned media and brand thought leadership (blogs) in three ways:

 Health and Fitness | B2C

 In 2012, luxury fitness giant Equinox launched the first version of their media hub, Q Blog.
 At first, the marketers at Equinox didn’t think Q would be a success, but they were soon proved wrong.
 The site ended up gaining 1 million unique views with only 30-40 percent of visitors being existing members.
 The site was such a hit, they decided to expand and rebrand a little.
 Now, Q Blog is known as Furthermore.
 It feature articles on workouts and equipment all the way to recipes and beauty.
-Furthermore helps Equinox standout in the crowded world of health and wellness, but it also adds credibility to their bran.
+Furthermore helps Equinox standout in the crowded world of health and wellness, but it also adds credibility to their brand.

 RST | Lifestyle | B2C